Last updated 14 September 2020

 - comply with any relevant standard imposed by the law, including taking all reasonable and practicable measures to prevent or minimise environmental harm

-- notify the Queensland Department of Environment and Heritage Protection if unlawful material or serious environmental harm (as defined in the Environmental Protection Act) occurs or may occur.
+- notify the Queensland Department of Environment and Science if unlawful material or serious environmental harm (as defined in the Environmental Protection Act) occurs or may occur.

 Land ownership is a fundamental issue underlying the environmental legal system.
 The different forms of land ownership are known as tenures, which are quite complex.